syncfusion/ej2-javascript-docs/src/grid/grid/selection.md

 # Selection

-Selection provides an option to highlight a row or a cell.
+Selection provides an option to highlight a row or a cell or a column.
 It can be done through simple mouse down or arrow keys.
 To disable selection in the Grid, set the [`allowSelection`](../api/grid/#allowselection) to false.

 The grid supports two types of selection that can be set by using the [`selectionSettings.type`](../api/grid/selectionSettings/#type).
 They are:

-* **`Single`**: The `Single` value is set by default, and it only allows selection of a single row or a cell.
+* **`Single`**: The `Single` value is set by default, and it only allows selection of a single row or a cell or a column.
-* **`Multiple`**: Allows you to select multiple rows or cells.
+* **`Multiple`**: Allows you to select multiple rows or cells or columns.
-To perform the multi-selection, press and hold CTRL key and click the desired rows or cells.
-To select range of rows or cells, press and hold the SHIFT key and click the rows or cells.
+To perform the multi-selection, press and hold CTRL key and click the desired rows or cells or columns.
+To select range of rows or cells or columns, press and hold the SHIFT key and click the rows or cells or columns.

 {% tab template="grid/grid", es5Template="selection" %}